About the Medical School Integration

 -

-Rutgers School of Medicine envisions a single LCME accreditation with coequal campuses in Newark and New Brunswick.
+Rutgers School of Medicine envisions a single Liaison Committee on Medical Education (LCME) accreditation with comparable campuses in Newark and New Brunswick.

-Each school would maintain the current affiliation with their principal teaching hospitals.
+Each school would maintain its current affiliation with its principal teaching hospital.
 Decisions about departmental structure and leadership would be based on the size and complexity of the departments, and we would seek input from the communities they serve.

 The structure of medical education will be formulated with wide input from our internal and external communities over the next few years.